ToposInstitute/RelationalThinking-Book/_sources/intro.md

 The arc of this book is as follows.
 We begin by considering directed graphs: a simple language of dots and arrows between them.
 Our goal is to be able to think about these from a relational perspective.
 To do so, we slowly step up a four rung ladder of relational thinking.

-In learning how to think about directed graphs relationally, we see in a microcosm the broader, abstract lessons of relational thinking.
+In learning how to think about directed graphs relationally, we see in a microcosm the broader, general lessons of relational thinking.

 Once at the top of this ladder, we can begin to appreciate the view.